Geometric Langlands in prime characteristic: Introduction

 The twisted version of the classical duality is the following assertion \begin{thm} Over $B^{'0}$, there is a canonical isomorphism of ${\sP'}^\vee\simeq \breve\sP'$-torsors

 \end{thm}

-The final step towards to establish \eqref{GL} is two abelianisation theorems.
-Another difference between the geometric Langlands correspondence for $\GL_n$ and for general group $G$ is that in the latter case, there is no canonical equivalence in general.
+The final step towards \eqref{GL} is to establish two abelianization theorems.
+Another difference between the geometric Langlands correspondence for $\GL_n$ and for a general group $G$ is that in the latter case, there is no canonical equivalence in general.
 As is widely known to experts (e.g. see \cite{FW}), the geometric Langlands correspondence for general $G$ should depend on a choice of theta characteristic of the curve $C$.